 Oxytocin attempts to stabilize your emotions.

-Totally apart from your conscious control, you freeze.
+Totally apart from your conscious control, you may be like millions of other sexual assault survivors who freeze.

 The impacts on seeking justice